plturrell/cryptotrading/tests/a2a/use_cases/README.md

 # A2A Use Case Testing Framework

-This directory contains SAP-standard ISO-compliant use case documentation and test implementations for the рекс Trading Platform A2A agent system.
+This directory contains SAP-standard ISO-compliant use case documentation and test implementations for the rex Trading Platform A2A agent system.

 ## Structure